Berlinale: U-turn on AfD politicians' invitation causes stir – DW – 02/15/2024

 The first edition of the Berlin International Film Festival took place in 1951 and was led by Oscar Martay, the film officer of the US military administration in Berlin.
 It was the height of the Cold War, and the motto of the first edition was "Showcase of the Free World."
 Alfred Hitchcock's "Rebecca" was shown as the opening film in Berlin's opulent Titania-Palast theater on June 6, 1951.

-While the Berlinale was initially a glamorous festival showcasing films featuring stars like Gary Cooper, Sophia Loren, Cary Grant, Rita Hayworth in its early years, the festival's focus changed significantly from the end of the 1960s.
+While the Berlinale was initially a glamorous festival showcasing films with stars like Gary Cooper, Sophia Loren, Cary Grant and Rita Hayworth in its early years, the festival's focus changed significantly from the end of the 1960s.

-These days too, the cultural sphere, and especially large events like the Berlinale, it seems, can no longer avoid being political.
+These days, too, it would seem that the cultural sphere, and especially large events like the Berlinale, can no longer avoid being political.

 This article was originally written in German.